wangchangli/CarND-Vehicle-Detection/writeup.md

 It seems the SVM classifier I trained does not work well with the white car, black car is ok, we can see this from the output video: at some point, we doesn't detect the white car.
 I think I need to keep tuning related parameters for the classifier, for example, try more other color spaces; or rich the trainning data...

-Tracking the most recent n frames help me filter out the false positive, but we still can encounter false positive( classifier not work well), I think we need other means to double check, maybe a radar?
+Tracking the most recent n frames help me filter out the false positive, but we still can encounter false positive(eg.classifier not work well), I think we need other means to double check, maybe a radar?